aryuuu/flake-test/README.md

 # Flake test

-I want to create a flake that can provide me with multiple shells
+I want to create a flake that can provide me multiple shells

 ## How to run